articodeltd/angular-cesium/README.md

   + `acFor` attribute accepts an RxObserver `planes$` , `ac-layer` will subscribe to the observer and will handle all updates for you.

-+ Add descriptions components to determine which primitives to render, in our example: `ac-billboard` and `ac-label` .
++ Add descriptions components to determine which entity to render, in our example: `ac-billboard` and `ac-label` .
   + This example will render a billboard(icon) and label for each plane in the stream.
   + `props` accepts the same member options as cesium corresponding class.